OmegasHyper/Varying-Tennis-Serve-Analysis/README.md

-# 🎾 ServeSense — Tennis Serve Analysis
+# 🎾 ServeSense — Tennis Serve Analysis System

 A full-stack biomechanical analysis tool for tennis players and coaches.
 Upload a serve video, choose your court surface, and receive instant professional-grade feedback powered by **MediaPipe pose estimation**.